mateicanavra/chunked-stream-decoder/docs/slides/decoder-ts-walkthrough.outline.md

 Purpose: Establish the two “user-facing” entrypoints and why the callback exists.
 Concept: `core`
 Blocks:
-- `layers` (stack): Layers for “Input fragments → ChunkedDecoder (state machine) → onData callback → your sink” and an optional parallel layer “CollectingDecoder → BlockCollector → result string”.
+- `layers` (stack): Layers for “Input fragments → ChunkedDecoder (state machine) → onData callback → your sink” and an optional parallel layer “ChunkedCollectingDecoder → StringAccumulator → result string”.
-- `codeBlock`: `src/decoder.ts` lines 1–1 (OnData), and 181–199 (CollectingDecoder) with highlight 181–187 and 193–198.
+- `codeBlock`: `src/decoder.ts` lines 1–1 (OnData), and 181–199 (ChunkedCollectingDecoder) with highlight 181–187 and 193–198.

 ### Slide 3 — The State Machine in One Picture
 Purpose: Provide a mental model for everything that follows.